 A STUDY OF THE WORD “AFTER”

 This section will be devoted to the Hebrew terms translated “at the end of” and “after”.
 This study may seem tedious but let me give an example of why the correct understanding of these terms is crucial to this study.
 Let us say that Joe’s basketball team is playing for the state championship.
 In the last second of the game Joe’s team is behind by two points.
 But Joe makes a three point basket.
 If Joe’s three point basket came at the end of the game his team would win.
-But if Joe had made it after the end of the game, his team would have lost.
+But if Joe had made it after the end of the game it would not have counted and his team would have lost.
 In other words, there is a big difference between something occurring “at the end of” a period of time, and occurring “after” it.

 We read in Dan.
 9:26, “And after three score and two weeks, shall Messiah be cut off”.
 What does the “after” tell us?
 The Hebrew word translated “after” in this verse is “ahghar”.
 But in order to best understand that word let us first consider another Hebrew word “kahtzeh” which is often translated “uttermost”, or “edge”, or “brink”.
 What is most helpful in this study is that “kahtzeh” is translated seven times “at the end of” in reference to a certain period of time.
 Consider for example Gen. 8:3, “…..and after the end of 150 days the waters were abated”.
 In other words, it was not after the 150 days but it was at the end of them that the waters abated.
 Let us consider all seven times where “kahtzeh” is used in this same sense.